 Unfortunately, the coffee plantations and exports from St. Helena have both decreased considerably in the last few decades.
 While a relatively new airport constructed by the British and island governments could increase exporting, only time will tell if St. Helena coffee production can return to the heyday of the 1990s.

 For most people around the world who would like a taste of St. Helena coffee, they choose to purchase the beans for themselves from a local or online retailer.
 One of the only places to buy it in the United Kingdom, for example, is Harrods.
-Luckily, you can now purchase it on Amazon.
+Luckily, you can now purchase it online.
 Starbucks has also served it at various times over the years.
 Finally, it can be purchased directly from a plantation website or similar sources.

 Gourmet Coffee Can Be Found Around the World!